kinu-garage/hut_10sqft/README.rst

 Python modules in this package can be tested via `nosetests <http://nose.readthedocs.io/en/latest/>`_.

 Currently you should move to %REPO_HOME%/`test` folder to run nosetests.

+EoF